What do I need to know about Loans?

 TYPES AND LIMITS

-Fuller offers three types of loans: Direct Unsubsidized, GradPLUS, and Perkins.
-Not all students can qualify for all three types.
+Fuller offers two types of loans: Direct Unsubsidized and GradPLUS.
+Not all students can qualify for both types.

 Direct Unsubsidized Loans